 There is no better time in history to engage with public health at UC Irvine, home to innovative and resourceful public health research, practice, and education initiatives.
 Click here to learn more about us.

 The mission of the public health program at the University of California, Irvine is to create, integrate, and translate population-based knowledge into preventive strategies for reducing the societal burden of human disease and disability through excellence in research, education, and public service.
 Click here to view Our Mission, Goals, and Objectives.

-We currently offer a B.S. in Public Health Sciences and a B.A. in Public Health Policy; a Master of Public Health (MPH) in three emphases: Environmental Health, Epidemiology, and Sociocultural Diversity and Health; and a Ph.D in Public Health with concentrations in Global Health and Disease Prevention.
+We currently offer a B.S. in Public Health Sciences and a B.A. in Public Health Policy; a Master of Public Health (MPH) in four emphases: Environmental Health, Epidemiology, Sociocultural Diversity and Health, and Biostatistics; and a Ph.D in Public Health with concentrations in Global Health and Disease Prevention.
 We also offer a minor in Public Health.

 For more information on the undergraduate programs, please click here or send an email to firstname.lastname@example.org.
 For more information about the graduate program, please click here or send an email to email@example.com.

 Plans are underway to transform the acclaimed UCI Program in Public Health into the UCI School of Population and Public Health.
 We are dedicated to educating the public health leaders of the future, fostering high-impact research that reduces the societal burden of human disease and disability, and transforming the health and wellness of communities on local, national and global scales.
 In partnership with colleagues in the Susan and Henry Samueli College of Health Sciences and UCI Health, we are raising the quality of life for people around the world, while also championing the principles of evidence-based integrative health.
 At our core, we encourage inclusive excellence in intellectual pursuits.
 LEARN MORE DONATE NOW